-Hello, I’m Aviva Black.
+Hi, I’m Aviva Black.

-As we were going through my father’s papers a few days after he died, my brother, sister and I found a sealed letter he’d left for us in the top drawer of his desk.
+As we were going through my father’s papers a few days after he died, my brother, sister, and I, found a sealed letter he’d left for us in the top drawer of his desk.

 My father was a rabbi.
 He was wise and had a way with words.